scicloj/scicloj.ml/README.md

 # scicloj.ml - A idiomatic Clojure machine learning library.

-(the usage of this `shim` is now considered deprecated.
-The underlying libraries should be used directly.
-[noj](https://github.com/scicloj/noj) is a new librray to combine several of these librraies, without remapping the namespaces.
 All documenttaion stays valid when using libraries directly or via noj, except for the namespaces in use.)

 Main features: